huriye4/PowerBI_Healtcare_Dashboard/ReadMe.txt

 1. KPI Cards 📈

-💳 Billing Amount: Displays the total billing amount (£686K) and the average billing amount per visit (£664.39).
+💳 Billing Amount: Displays the total billing amount  and the average billing amount per visit .

-💊 Medication Cost: Highlights the total medication cost (£113K) and the average cost per patient (£109.07).
+💊 Medication Cost: Highlights the total medication cost  and the average cost per patient.

-🩺 Treatment Cost: Shows the total treatment cost (£539K) with an average of £520.05.
+🩺 Treatment Cost: Shows the total treatment cost  with an average of

-📜 Insurance Coverage: Demonstrates the total insurance coverage (£455K) and the average amount per visit (£450.87).
+📜 Insurance Coverage: Demonstrates the total insurance coverage  and the average amount per visit

-🏨 Room Charges: Includes the total room charges (£35K) and the average per visit (£33.44).
+🏨 Room Charges: Includes the total room charges  and the average per visit

 Visualizations 📑